spvhantale/ForecastApi/README.md

 # Forecast API with Oauth2Login

- -In this project all the forecast summary of any city with all details and also summary of hourly data also available.
+- In this project all the forecast summary of any city with all details and also summary of hourly data also available.
 - This project is developed by me.